willowkatze/ppo-perishable-pricing/README.md

 # PPO Perishable Pricing

-This repository is a teacher-facing archive of a reinforcement-learning course project on dynamic markdown decisions for perishable fresh-retail inventory.
+This repository is a reinforcement-learning course project on dynamic markdown decisions for perishable fresh-retail inventory.
 It uses FreshRetailNet-informed operational time series, stockout-aware demand recovery, and a semi-synthetic financial perishability environment.
 The central finding is precise and conservative: balanced recovered PPO is the strongest learned policy, while always_0pct remains the strongest overall held-out policy.

 Start with [START_HERE.md](START_HERE.md).
 Curated tables and figures are under [results/](results/).
 Full intermediate outputs are retained under [archive/](archive/).